vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/spring-boot-app-deploy.md

     your `pal-tracker` application,
     and it is not the same one you used to run locally.

-    You will see more discussion during the wrap up.
+    You will see more details in the wrap up section.

 ### What if you forgot to suppress the start?